Highest1-YearGIC Ratesmaple leaf

 Canada Pension Plan

-The Canada Pension Plan (CPP) is a monthly, taxable benefit that you receive as part of your income in retirement.
-The amount you receive in retirement depends on your average earnings, contributions to the program, and the age you start receiving payments.
-To qualify for CPP, you must be over 60 and have made valid contributions while working.
+The Canada Pension Plan (CPP) is a monthly, taxable benefit that provides income in retirement.
+The amount you receive depends on your average earnings over your working life, how much and how long you contributed to the program, and the age at which you begin receiving payments.
+To qualify for CPP, you must be at least 60 years old and have made valid contributions while working.

 CPP Contribution Rate